Stateful Capabilities

 Read-Only Accesses

-An access p.m to an update method or class m in a stateful type is permitted only if the type S of the prefix p retains exclusive capabilities.
-If S is pure or its capture set has only shared and read-only capabilities then the access is not permitted.
+An access p.m to an update method or class m is permitted only if the prefix p gives full access to the stateful value.
+If the prefix is pure or read-only, the access is not permitted.

-A read-only access is a reference to a type extending Stateful where one of the following conditions hold:
+A read-only access is an access to a stateful value where one of the following conditions hold:

 The first two conditions represent safety conditions: we must declare the access a read-only access since the context of the access does not permit updates.
 The last two conditions are opportunistic: we are allowed to declare the access a read-only access since the context of the access does not require full capabilities.